 Step 5 Look For a New Home:

-Determine a geographical area that suits your needs for commute time, proximity to shopping, schools and recreation.
-Decide whether a townhouse, condo or a single family home fits your life style.
-Determine amenities you would like to have in your new home – number of bedrooms, number of baths, garage, fireplace, garden tub, square footage, size of lot, fenced yard, one story or multi-story.
+Determine a geographical area that suits your needs for commute time, proximity to shopping, schools, and recreation.
+Decide whether a townhouse, condo, or single-family home fits your lifestyle.
+Determine amenities you would like to have in your new home – number of bedrooms, number of baths, garage, fireplace, garden tub, square footage, size of the lot, fenced yard, one story or multi-story.

 ‘Amy’s knowledge and connections were irreplaceable, especially to me a first time homebuyer.
 I believe she went above and beyond what’s required for a real estate agent.
 She is definitely a great asset to have during the home buying process!’ ~ Liz W 2012